CyrexEnterprise/node-learn-rethinkdb/exercises/create_db_and_table/problem.md

 Note that creating a database or table that already exists will callback with an error.
-But you don't have to worry about this since we will make sure that there's no database before running your program, that is only if you are using `learnrethinkdb run yoursolution.js` to run it.
+But you don't have to worry about this since we will make sure that there's no database before running your program, that is only if you are using `learnyourethinkdb run yoursolution.js` to run it.

 If your program does not finish executing, you may have forgotten to close the `conn`.
 That can be done by calling `conn.close()` after you